Liver Transplant Evaluation and Assessment Guide Guide

 It is important to know that the transplant team will continue to monitor your medical condition during this waiting period.
 If your condition worsens, it may be necessary for you to come into hospital for extra care or come off the waiting list if your medical condition deteriorates severely.
 Not all candidates listed for a liver transplant live to receive a transplant.

-Due to the time frames involved in the transplant process you will need to live within 2 and a half hours travelling distance by car from the hospital.
+Staying in Brisbane after the transplant you will need a support person.
+Due to the time frames involved in the transplant process you will need to live within 4 hours travelling distance by car from the hospital.
 You must have clear lines of communication with the hospital.
 If you live further away, it will be necessary for you and your family to move to Brisbane or near to Brisbane.
 The social worker will be able to assist you if moving is necessary.

 The transplant coordinator will need to have more than 1 phone number, one being your personal mobile, in order to call you when a suitable donor liver becomes available.